 It follows that your staff are central in building patient engagement.
 So give them all the resources, training and materials they need to provide a service that matches your brand values and creates a positive impression.

-Many healthcare providers – Varian Medical Systems, Transitions Optical and Boston Scientific, for example – deploy centralised, online brand management platforms in which staff can learn the skills they need to deliver a high level of patient experience – in short, how to ‘live’ the brand.
+Many healthcare providers – Transitions Optical, Boston Scientific and a global pharmaceutical brand, for example – deploy centralised, online brand management platforms in which staff can learn the skills they need to deliver a high level of patient experience – in short, how to ‘live’ the brand.

 Rewarding staff members who succeed can also be a powerful motivator.
 So it’s well worth encouraging your patients and staff themselves to nominate those who go out of their way to deliver a great patient experience.

 An environment in which patients can access health information and tools they need to monitor their health can have a tremendous impact on how your brand is perceived.
 Open lines of communication will engender trust among your patients.
 Staff well trained in empathetic patient care and understanding will endorse and promulgate a positive brand impression.